Rima/event-persistence/event-persisting-service/README.md

   data: string
 };
 ```
-then we could validate it with the flow `.validate()` or run a switch loop based on the received content
+then we could validate it with the flow `.accept()` or run a switch loop based on the received content

 We could also use a schema and indexing library for Couchbase `ottoman ODM` seems to do the job